jaredly/j2/Roadmap.md

 the effects examples
 and/or a nice error coalescing example.

-- [ ] OOOH what if there's an error that doesn't correspond to a printed range? 🤔 like on an inferred type???
+- [x] OOOH what if there's an error that doesn't correspond to a printed range? 🤔 like on an inferred type???

+- [ ] process `await`s that aren't in `Block`s (the case example)
+- [x] put the annotation for functions at the end of the last line ...
+- [x] figure out the `failed to find bound` dealios
+- [ ] see if I can get stuff to work a lot fasterr

+What's next??
+- consider something other than ` for the Enum marker? it's a little bit annoying to type.
+- make a cli harness for my movies example?
+	> and maybe do a "generate typescript harness function signatures" thing?
+- can I try to do some glsl stuff? or maybe, take a look at coverage?

 ## HMM mm so typeMatches, and constraints